April 15, 2022CMMS

-Computerized Maintenance Management Software (CMMS)
+Computerized Maintenance Management Software (CMMS) and WOs

 Moreover, it also can reduce costs associated with downtime, inefficient scheduling, and equipment replacement.
 However, the best part about CMMS is how easy it makes work order creation.
-Of course, like any type of technology, some work order platforms are easier to navigate than others.
+Of course, like any type of technology, some platforms are easier to navigate than others.
 MaintainX prides itself on being the most-user friendly CMMS on the market.

 In fact, the user interface is so simple that anyone with a smartphone can figure out how to create a work order in less than 5 minutes.
 Our engineers spent hundreds of hours coding special design features, like large buttons to accommodate gloved hands on site.
-MaintainX’s intuitive functionality makes creating work orders as easy as 1-2-3!
+MaintainX’s intuitive functionality makes creating WOs as easy as 1-2-3!

 Obviously, there are many steps in between initiating a new work order and closing out a completed assignment.
 Read this article, which includes step-by-step screenshots, to learn how to create a digital work order using MaintainX.